 How do I know Evans Family Law is right for me?

 Choosing a lawyer can be a difficult decision.
 We want to make sure that you are comfortable with choosing Evans Family Law and with our approach.
-We offer a first time meeting at a flat fee where you can discuss your concerns and get advice about your specific situation.
-We’ll also provide you with information regarding community resources that might be of benefit.
-After this meeting, you will have the option of retaining our firm, but there is no obligation to do so.
+We offer a first time consultation to discuss your concerns and answer your immediate questions, and provide with you with information to make a decision about how to proceed.
+At this meeting, we’ll also provide community resources that might be of benefit.
+After your conversation with the lawyer, you will have the option of retaining our firm, but there is no obligation to do so.

 How do I know if collaborative law will work in my situation?